-- Removing food and water sources
+- Identifying and removing access to food and water sources

 - Keeping pet food and water dishes inside

-Exclusions techniques are barriers that can be installed to prevent wildlife animals from being able to enter your home.
+Exclusion techniques are barriers that can be installed to prevent wildlife animals from being able to enter your home.
 Exclusion methods may include:

 - Sealing entry points